finos/community/docs/governance/Software-Projects/maturity/Labs.md

 ### Migration out of Labs

-1. Apply to become a project in FINOS proper - TOC agreement
+1. Submit application for incubation to the TOC
 2. Recommend for other LF foundation
 3. Archive